mrsimoes/hlnsync/README.md

 ## Overview

-_lnsync_ provides sync-by-content of local file trees (including hard link syncing), plus other search and compare features.
+_lnsync_ provides sync-by-content of local directories (including hard link syncing), plus other related features.

 ###  Features

-The main feature is partial, one-way sync of local directories by renaming, linking and delinking only, without copying or deleting file content data.
+The main feature is (partial) one-way sync of local directories by only renaming, and linking/delinking on the target directory, without copying or deleting any file content data from source.

-This alows quick target replication of arbitrary source renaming/linking/delinking (but not deleting), and may be used as a preprocessing step for full a sync tool such as _rsync_.
+This alows quick replication onto the target of arbitrary source renaming/linking/delinking (but not deleting or creating files), and may be used as a preprocessing step for a full sync tool (such as rsync).

-Other operations include finding duplicate files, checking for file content changes, and listing all hard links to a file.
+Other features include finding duplicate files, checking for file content changes, and listing all hard links to a file.

-Files may be included or excluded using glob pattersn, much like rsync.
+As with rsync, files may be included or excluded using glob patterns.

-Configuration is possible via very flexible config files.

-### Offline Trees
+### File Trees: Online and Offline

-There is also an option to save the file structure (not file contents, and not all attributes) under a directory in a combined hash/metadata database.
-These _offline trees_ can be used in most _lnsync_ commands in place of a local directory, e.g. as the source in a sync command, to reorganize a target tree according to a certain source pattern.
+The file structure under a directory (or _online tree_) can be saved to a combined hash/metadata one-file database, comprising: the directory structure, file and dir names, file sizes, and mod dates.
+These _offline trees_  may be used in most _lnsync_ commands in place of a local directory, e.g. as the source to reorganize a target directory according to a certain pattern.

+Via a config file, specfic options may be applied to online trees matching a glob pattern.

-### Hashes
+### File Hashes

-Files are identified by their content hash, using xxHash (a fast, non-cryptographic hash function).
-Both 32-bit and 64-bit hashes xxHash functions are available, with 32-bit as default.
-Custom hashing functions are supported.
+Files are identified by their content hash, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).

-To avoid recomputation, hash values are stored in local databases, one single file per tree, by default matching `lnsync-[0-9]+.db`.
+Hash values are stored in local databases, on a single file per tree, by default with a name matching `lnsync-[0-9]+.db`.
 Only one such file should exist at each location.
-(A different naming pattern or an altogether different file location may be specified.)
+At the time of creation, the numeric part is chosen randomly, to avoid overwritting by accident when doing a full sync.
+Files matching `lnsync-[0-9]+.db` as well as the hash database in use are ignored by _lnsync_ operations.

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

-Hash databases are ignored by _lnsync_ operations.
-Care should be taken not to overwrite them when syncing with other tools.
+### Hashing Functions

+Invoking `lnsync32` or `lnsync64` selects the 32-bit and the 64-bit version of the xxHash, respectively, while keeping `lnsync-[0-9]+.db` as the file hash database location.
+Otherwise the two commands work the same. `lnsync` is equivalent to `lnsync32`.

+The switches `--xxhash=XXHASH32` and `--xhash=XXHASH64` select the hashing function, but also change the file hash database location to `lnsync-xxhash32-[0-9]+.db` or `lnsync-xxhash64-[0-9]+.db`, respectively.

+Custom hashing functions are supported.
+To set a custom hasher: `--hasher=<EXECUTABLE>`, where <EXECUTABLE> is a path to an executable that takes as single argument a file path and prints out (in decimal) a 64-bit unsigned integer hash value.
+The file hash location is set to `lnsync-custom-[0-9]+.db`.

+Finally, the `lnsync-nopreset` requires the hashing function must be explicitly selected using one of the preceding switches.

 ## Files, File Paths, and Hard Links

-On most file systems, the same _file_ may be reached by multiple _file paths_, also called aliases, or _hard links_.
-If there is a single hard link to a file, removing it deletes the file.
+On most current file systems, the same _file_ may be reached via multiple _file paths_, also called _aliases_, or _hard links_.
+If there is a single hard link to a file, removing that link deletes the file.

-Operations are on files, not file paths.
-E.g., if a file has two hard links, then by itself it does not count as a duplicate.
+`lnsync` oprerates on files, not file paths.
+E.g., if a file has two hard links, it does not count as a duplicate.

-### Files Handled
+### Ignored File System Objects

 Files which cannot be read are skipped.
 File ownership and permissions are otherwise ignored.